ym3141/EasyFlowQ/docs/Dev notes.md

 ## Basic information about python versions
 The development is mostly based on python 3.9.
 Backward capabilities are partially tested to python version 3.7.

-## Information for packaging EasyFlowQ to standalone executables
+## Information for packaging standalone executables
 Current EasyFlowQ standalone (python-installation-independent) packages is only available for Windows(x86) and MacOS(ARM) on the [release page](https://github.com/ym3141/EasyFlowQ/releases).
-This part of information is about how these packages are generated, and hopefully providing a helpful guide for people wanting to create similar packages on other platforms e.g. MacOS(intel based), native Windows on ARM, linux, etc.
+This part of information is about how these packages are generated, and hopefully provides a helpful guide for people wanting to create similar packages on other platforms e.g. MacOS(intel based), native Windows on ARM, linux, etc.

 In general, the the currently packaging workflow is largely based on this [tutorial](https://www.pythonguis.com/tutorials/packaging-pyqt5-pyside2-applications-windows-pyinstaller/).
 Thus, please read through and get familiar with some of the concepts, if you are interested.